Maryam, Bilawal face-off persists

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE/KARACHI: The marriage of convenience between the Pakistan Muslim League-Nawaz and Pakistan People’s Party has finally come under severe strain after the election of Yusuf Raza Gilani as the Opposition Leader in the Senate with the former feeling that it has been cheated and sidelined.
+LAHORE/KARACHI: The marriage of convenience between the Pakistan Muslim League-Nawaz and Pakistan People’s Party has finally fallen apart after the election of Yusuf Raza Gilani as the Opposition Leader in the Senate with the former feeling that it has been cheated and sidelined.

 PML-N Vice President Maryam Nawaz Saturday aired her anger and frustration with the PPP saying it had sacrificed everything for a minor, inconsequential office.